zeromq/libzmq/builds/zos/README.md

 Install `src/libzmq.so` somewhere on your LIBPATH.

-Install `src/libzmq.x` somewhere you an reference for import linking.
+Install `src/libzmq.x` somewhere you can reference for import linking.

 Compile and link application: